Operation West End: Aftermath

 On 13 March 2001, Tehelka released video CDs of the sting operation that led to political storm in India.
 Bangaru Laxman had to resign from the position of BJP president.
 It emerged that the defence deals were not driven by considerations of national security, but by the greed of political and bureaucratic people.
 The defence minister George Fernandes was forced to resign.
 Jaya Jaitly resigned as president of the Samta party.
 Mamata Banerjee, an important ally of the coalition quit the government.

 In Operation West End, individuals captured in the sting operation made claims and accusations regarding the identities of the most power arms dealers or agents in India.
 Among those named in the allegations, Vipin Khanna, Sudhir Choudhrie, and Suresh Nanda were alleged to be the three most powerful arms dealers or agents in the country.
-Other named in the allegations as alledly smaller arms dealers were Mohinder Singh Sahani and R.K.
+Others named in the allegations as allegedly smaller arms dealers were Mohinder Singh Sahani and R.K.
 Gupta.
 These individuals were later investigated due to the allegations and claims made against them in Operation West End.

 The government booked Tehelka under many sections and used Inland Revenue, Enforcement Directorate and Intelligence Bureau but could not find anything.
 Investors of the website were also investigated and Tehelka’s financer Shanker Sharma was imprisoned without any charge.
 The journalists who carried out the investigation were also imprisoned.